 A case manager can meet you in your home to discuss your caregiving situation with you, assess your needs, and help connect you to resources to assist you in your responsibilities.

-PAID RESPITE (a relief break from caregiving)
+Paid respite (a relief break from caregiving)

 Everyone needs a break from caregiving.
 Our program will cover the cost of a relief break so that you can relax, rejuvenate and do something just for you.
 Paid respite is available in two ways:

 Our program will pay for medical equipment and/or adaptive aids to make caregiving safer and easier.
-Common equipment needs include mobility devices like walkers and transport wheel chairs; safety devices such as grab bars, transfer benches, gait belts; and bathroom equipment like bath benches, detachable showerheads, etc.
+Common equipment needs include mobility devices like walkers and transport wheelchairs; safety devices such as grab bars, transfer benches, gait belts; and bathroom equipment like bath benches, detachable shower heads, etc.

 Free monthly support groups are offered at various locations throughout the county.
-Meet other family caregivers; gain support and learn about new resources to help you on your caregiving journey.
+Meet other family caregivers, gain support and learn about new resources to help you on your caregiving journey.

 Sometimes when going through a difficult or challenging time, it is helpful to talk one-on-one with a trained counselor.
 Our program will cover the cost for up to five sessions with a counselor who works with family caregivers.

 Family Caregiver Training Course

 This free training is a five-week, 15-hour series on topics important to family caregiving: where to find help in the community, how to help the person in care without hurting yourself, behavior and medication management, legal considerations, emergency preparedness, and end-of-life planning.
 This training is offered a few times per year in partnership with No Worries In-Home Services.
 The focus is on care to adults and seniors.